Glossary of Branding Terms

 A thorough, under-the-hood examination of a brand to uncover performance, position and customer insights.
 A brand requires these inspections in order to identify strengths, weakness and opportunities for refinement or new initiatives.
 The results of a brand audit will align teams and set the stage to prioritize and manage any course corrections needed.Brand Audit Examples→

 The ability of a brand’s customers to identify the brand in a crowded market, and their level of familiarity with the brand’s unique buying proposition.
 Greater brand awareness is often a primary goal of marketing a product or service and is critical when launching a new brand.
 Brand awareness coupled with brand preference creates an opportunity for premium pricing.

-The sum of all distinguishing qualities of a brand, drawn from all relevant stakeholders, that results in personal commitment to and demand for the brand; these differentiating thoughts and feelings make the brand valued and valuable.
+The value of a brand’s financial and non-financial assets measured by its quality of public awareness and influence.
+Brand equity represents the sum of all distinguishing qualities of a brand, drawn from all relevant stakeholders, that result in personal commitment to and demand for the brand; these differentiating thoughts and feelings make the brand valued and valuable.

-The means by which a brand is created in the mind of a stakeholder.
-Some experiences are controlled such as retail environments, advertising, products/services, websites, etc. Some are uncontrolled like journalistic comment and word of mouth.
-Strong brands arise from consistent experiences which combine to form a clear, differentiated overall brand experience.
+The means by which a brand is created in the mind of a stakeholder through all experiences and interactions with or involving the brand.
+Some experiences are controlled, such as retail environments, advertising, products/services, websites, etc. Some are uncontrolled, like journalistic comment and word of mouth.
+Strong brands arise from consistent experiences that combine to form a clear, differentiated overall brand experience.